 As the weather cools down, so too does the soil temperature.
-It's falling at about one degree per week at the moment, and the result is weed seeds and bulbs stored in the soil from previous seasons germinate and grow, reminding you how persistent they can be!
+It's falling at about one degree per week at the moment, and the result is weed seeds and bulbs stored in the soil from previous seasons germinate and start to grow, reminding you how persistent they can be!

-The most common Autumn and Winter weeds are winter grass, sour sobs and, of course, the common broadleaf weeds like thistle, dandelion, creeping oxalis, clover and bindi eye.
-Have a look at our handy Weed Identification Chart to see which type of weeds you have!
+The most common Autumn and Winter weeds are winter grass, sour sobs and, of course, common broadleaf weeds like thistle, dandelion, creeping oxalis, clover and bindi eye.
+Have a look at our handy Weed Identification Chart to see which type of weeds you have.

 Most lawns will have some weeds seeds lying dormant in them, either dropped by birds, previous seasons weeds or transference by mowers from one lawn to another, and this is the reason that you can see a quick flush resulting in a lot of weeds, suddenly.
-There are some things that encourage the likely hood of excessive weeds such as very low mowing, insufficient fertiliser and inadequate watering through the growing season.
-These conditions can weaken the stand resulting in any bare spaces which weeds can quickly colonise.
+There are some things that encourage the likely hood of excessive weeds, such as very low mowing, insufficient fertiliser and inadequate watering through the growing season.
+These conditions can weaken the lawn stand resulting in bare spaces which weeds can quickly colonise.
 Ineffective control measures in previous years can also lead to weed numbers increasing.
-They do this by flowering and dropping their seeds in the soil, ready to germinate when the conditions are right.

 Most weeds in a lawn are easily controlled by spraying with a selective herbicide.
 Selective herbicides target the weeds and, when applied properly, won't harm the lawn.
 The type of herbicide you use will depend on the weed you are targeting and the type of lawn you have.

-Wintergrass: Wintergrass is just starting to emerge now as the weather cools down.
+Wintergrass is just starting to emerge now as the weather cools down.
 Wintergrass can be controlled by using a herbicide containing propyzamide such as David Grays Winter Grass Killer.
-Follow the instructions carefully and make sure you spray evenly over the whole lawn area.
+Follow the instructions carefully, and make sure you spray evenly over the whole lawn area.
 Wintergrass killer is a selective herbicide and is safe to use on couch and buffalo lawns.
 As this chemical is soil activated, it is essential that the sprayed area is watered within 24 hours of spraying.
-If you have winter grass growing in Kikuyu, then you can't use a propyzamide based chemical ( such as Wintergrass killer)as a control measure.
-Your only option here is to apply a pre-emergent herbicide such as Pendi Pro or Spartan, which will kill the seeds of the Wintergrass weed before they have a chance to germinate.
+If you have winter grass growing in Kikuyu, then you can't use a propyzamide-based chemical ( such as Wintergrass killer)as a control measure.
+Your only option here is to apply a pre-emergent herbicide such as Spartan, which will kill the seeds of the Wintergrass weed before they have a chance to germinate.
 Click here for more info on pre-emergent control of Wintergrass.
-It would usually be too late in the year to use pre-emergent herbicides (the best time is February / March), however since we haven't had any rain to speak of yet and considering the daytime temperatures haven't fallen into the teens yet, many people may find that their winter grass hasn't emerged yet.
-If this is the case, you can still apply pre-emergent chemicals now and control the emergence of it for this winter.
+It would usually be too late in the year to use pre-emergent herbicides (the best time is February / March), however since we haven't had a lot of rain yet and considering the daytime temperatures haven't fallen into the teens, many people may find that their winter grass hasn't emerged yet.
+If this is the case, you can still apply pre-emergent chemicals now.

-Once you know which types of weeds you have and what types of chemicals you intend to combat them with, have a think about your strategy.
+Once you know which types of weeds you have and what types of chemicals you intend to combat them with, think about your strategy.
 It's unlikely that you'll get rid of your weeds with one single spray, especially when it comes to broadleaf weeds.
 When tackling weeds like these, plan to spray every 3 to 4 weeks through Winter until they have disappeared.
 If you'd like to read more about how to spray weeds, have a read of my blog on the subject.